Devils Tower: Name

-Indigenous names for the monolith include "Bear's House" or "Bear's Lodge" (or "Bear's Tipi", "Home of the Bear", "Bear's Lair"); Cheyenne, Matȟó Thípila, Daxpitcheeaasáao ("Home of Bears"), "Aloft on a Rock" (Kiowa), "Tree Rock", "Great Gray Horn", and "Brown Buffalo Horn" (Ptehé Ǧí).
+Indigenous names for the monolith include Bear's House or Bear's Lodge (or Bear's Tipi, Home of the Bear, Bear's Lair); Cheyenne, Matȟó Thípila, Daxpitcheeaasáao (Home of Bears), Aloft on a Rock (Kiowa), Tree Rock, Great Gray Horn, and Brown Buffalo Horn (Ptehé Ǧí).

 The name "Devil's Tower" originated in 1875 during an expedition led by Colonel Richard Irving Dodge, when his interpreter reportedly misinterpreted a native name to mean "Bad God's Tower".
 All information signs in that area use the name "Devils Tower", following a geographic naming standard whereby the apostrophe is omitted.

-In 2005, a proposal to recognize several indigenous ties through the additional designation of the monolith as Bear Lodge National Historic Landmark were opposed by United States Representative Barbara Cubin, arguing that a "name change will harm the tourist trade and bring economic hardship to area communities".
+In 2005, a proposal to recognize several indigenous ties through the additional designation of the monolith as Bear Lodge National Historic Landmark was opposed by United States Representative Barbara Cubin, arguing that a "name change will harm the tourist trade and bring economic hardship to area communities".
 In November 2014, Arvol Looking Horse proposed renaming the geographical feature "Bear Lodge" and submitted the request to the United States Board on Geographic Names.
 A second proposal was submitted to request that the U.S. acknowledge what it described as the "offensive" mistake in keeping the current name and to rename the monument and sacred site into Bear Lodge National Historic Landmark.
 The formal public comment period ended in fall 2015.
 Local state senator Ogden Driskill opposed the change.
 The name was not changed.